 Parents are encouraged to support reading at home and children read daily.
 Children in EYFS and KS1 take home a phonically decodable book matched to their learning in Phonics.
-Pupils also have access to a wide range of Bug Club book banded home reading books and e-books, which children choose themselves.
+Pupils also have access to a wide range of year group appropriate home reading books and e-books, which children choose themselves.
 Each child in school has an individual reading record where reading is recorded and tracked and is a means of communicating development to the child, parent and teacher.
 Children are also encouraged to choose books from the shared reading shelves for use during reading for pleasure time in school.

 *What does whole class guiding reading look like?

 - All children read the same text which has been carefully selected.
 Children are exposed to a wide variety over the year.